Declaration and forfeiture: Tactical considerations

 There have been occasions where a team have declared in both their innings and lost.
 South Africa faced Australia in Sydney in 2006, South Africa scored 451/9d and 194/6d.
 Australia scored 359 in their first innings and were set 287 runs for victory in their second.
 Matthew Hayden & Ricky Ponting put up a 150 run partnership for the 3rd wicket then Ponting & Brad Hodge secured the win in the 61st over as Ponting finished not out on 143.
-In 1968 Garry Sobers and his West Indian team declared on 526/7 and 92/2 to set England 215 to win in 3 hours, that the English did through half-centuries to Geoffrey Boycott and Colin Cowdrey to win the game with 7 wickets & 3 minutes to spare.
+In 1968 Garry Sobers and his West Indian team declared on 526/7 and 92/2 to set England 215 to win in 3 hours in the hope of winning the game by inducing an English batting collapse as they chased more than 4 runs an over.
+The English won the match reaching the target with 7 wickets & 3 minutes to spare, led by half-centuries to Geoffrey Boycott and Colin Cowdrey.

 Forfeiture

 Under the current Laws, a captain may forfeit either of their side's innings.
 A forfeited innings shall be considered as a completed innings.
 Usually this happens in shorter competitive two-innings matches, where captains need to agree with each other how to set up the match so that there is a reasonable chance of a result.
+For example, after one team's first innings has been completed or declared, that team's second innings and the other team's first innings may be forfeited.
+This leaves the other team to bat in its second innings with a target to win the match.
 Winning a game gains a team considerably more points than drawing it, so captains are often willing to risk giving the opposition an opportunity to win that they otherwise would not have had as long as they are getting a similar opportunity in return.

 In August 2020, in a rain-affected match between Durham and Leicestershire in the 2020 Bob Willis Trophy, both teams agreed to forfeit an innings in an attempt to produce a result.

+A forfeiture occurred in an August 2026 County Championship Division Two four-day game between Derbyshire and Middlesex.
+Derbyshire's first innings took until the 4th day to complete after the 1st day was washed out, the 2nd was limited to only 32.3 overs and the 3rd also had no play.
+Derbyshire were bowled out for 131 in 49.1 overs, after which Middlesex forfeited their innings in the hope of quickly bowling out Derbyshire and chasing a low total in the final innings.
+Derbyshire's batting was better in the second attempt and they made it to the afternoon tea break on 108 for the loss of 3 wickets.
+Only three more overs, and 3 more runs, came after the tea break when bad light ended the match in a draw.
+Although both teams needed to win to get closer to the top of the league ladder, this forfeiture was not made as part of an agreement between the two teams.